AUBREY ALLICOCK

 Making his debut with Philharmonia Baroque Orchestra and hailed by the New York Times as "sturdy", "dynamic", and "excellent", Aubrey Allicock continues to make his mark among important opera companies and symphonies both at home and abroad.
 A Grammy nominee for his participation in John Adams's Doctor Atomic as General Groves, Mr. Allicock adds to that nominee list a BBC Music Magazine Award for Opera.

 Recent and upcoming: Aubrey Allicock made his role debut as Yusef Salaam with Portland Opera in Central Park Five; and debuted with the Philharmonia Baroque Orchestra as Tiridate in Handel's Radamisto.
 He participated in the exploration of a new work, Robeson/Moscow with Cincinnati Opera; and, made his Welsh National Opera as Pero Jones and Chief Mistawasis in Will Todd's Migrations.
 He was the Pirate King in Pirates of Penzance with Virginia Opera; Alberich with Dayton Opera's Das Rheingold; and, a role debut as Dick Hallorann in The Shining with Lyric Opera Kansas City along with a recording with the company.
-This season he made his Atlanta Opera debut reprising the role of Dick Hallorann; sings his first Leporello with the Sacramento Philharmonic and Opera; returns to Seattle Opera; and, makes his debut with Opera Saratoga as Don Alfonso under the direction of Mary Birnbaum, with whom he has collaborated on several productions.
+This past season he made his Atlanta Opera debut reprising the role of Dick Hallorann; sings his first Leporello with the Sacramento Philharmonic and Opera; returns to Seattle Opera; and, makes his debut with Opera Saratoga as Don Alfonso under the direction of Mary Birnbaum, with whom he has collaborated on several productions.
+He returns to Seattle Opera for the 2024-25 season as Thomas Rutling in Jubilee.

 Past season's engagements include Bernstein Songfest in Carnegie Hall conducted by Marin Alsop; a debut with Opéra de Montréal in Champion; and, a reprise in the title role of Le nozzze di Figaro with Opera Theatre of Saint Louis.
 He returned to Glyndebourne as Argante in Rinaldo and was to revisited the role of Young Emile in Champion with Michigan Opera Theater before a COVID cancellation ending a long run for that particular role.
 He returned to Seattle Opera for a third season as Minskman in Flight in 2021 and was Alberich in Das Rheingold with Virginia Opera.